Candida

 organisms can be found in healthy individuals.
 In normal

-they are balanced by beneficial
+circumstances, they are balanced by beneficial

 microorganisms (or the probiotics bacteria) and have the

-of yeast infection (candidiasis) these
+case of yeast infection (candidiasis), these organisms

-organisms begin to multiply and grow out of
+begin to multiply and grow out of

 control.

-Yeast infection is the most common
+infection is the most common outcome of Candida

-condition, which can manifest locally (in the genitals,
+manifest locally (in the genitals, mouth, skin or nails)

-mouth, skin or nails) or systemically.
-The common
+or systemically.
+The common symptoms of local

-symptoms of local candidiasis include uncomfortable
+candidiasis include uncomfortable burning sensation,

-burning sensation, rash redness and/or anomalous
+rash redness and/or anomalous discharge in the infected

-discharge in the infected area.
-Contrary to that, the
+area.
+Contrary to that, the most common symptoms

-most common symptoms associated with systemic Candida
+associated with systemic Candida infection are: chronic

-energy, muscles ache, food sensitivities and/or
+fatigue, sleepiness, lack of energy, muscles ache, food

-allergies.
-Note that, all subtypes of yeast infections
+sensitivities and/or allergies.
+Note that, all subtypes

-negatively impact one’s quality of life.
+distressing, thus can negatively impact one’s quality of

-Although Candida overgrowth is a
+Candida overgrowth is a medical condition, both

 physicians and alternative therapists agree that it is

-triggered mainly by a set of lifestyle factors, dietary habits
+triggered mainly by a set of lifestyle factors, dietary

-, genetic tendency (which we cannot control) and
+habits , genetic tendency (which we cannot control) and

 the weakness of the immune system.
 Even so, the